-This topic describes the functionality that is designed to help users who have various disabilities use Dynamics 365 for Finance and Operations, Enterprise edition, Dynamics 365 for Retail, and Dynamics 365 for Talent.
+This topic describes the functionality that is designed to help users who have various disabilities use Dynamics 365 for Finance and Operations, Dynamics 365 for Retail, and Dynamics 365 for Talent.
 For example, there are features for people who use sight-assistive technologies such as Microsoft Windows Narrator.

 Windows Narrator and keyboard-only access

 Every field and control has a label and a description of applicable shortcuts.
 A screen reader can read the label and description.